quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Port Selection and Application Endpoint Discovery {#ports}

-In general, port numbers serves two purposes: "first, they provide a demultiplexing identifier to differentiate transport sessions between the same pair of endpoints, and second, they may also identify the application protocol and associated service to which processes connect" {{!RFC6335}}.
+In general, port numbers serve two purposes: "first, they provide a demultiplexing identifier to differentiate transport sessions between the same pair of endpoints, and second, they may also identify the application protocol and associated service to which processes connect" {{!RFC6335}}.
 The assumption